 - View NBAA’s Airport Audit Tool

-Controlled Flight into Terrain (CFIT) has occurred in more than 15 percent of general aviation accidents and fatalities.
+Controlled Flight into Terrain (CFIT) has occurred in more than 10 percent of general aviation accidents and fatalities and continues to be a top 4 defining event among business and general aviation accidents.
 Enhanced Ground Proximity Warning Systems (EGPWS) and other ground collision avoidance systems are exceptionally capable technological solutions, but not all business aviation aircraft are so equipped.
 Further, safety data reporting on EGPWS alerting still points to loss of terrain awareness that would have otherwise resulted in catastrophe had it not been for a last-minute save by the crew.
 NBAA continues to raise awareness, push for scenario-based training, and spark discussions on technology and best practices to reduce the risk of CFIT.